Macjus-ML/postgres-docker/README.md

 # postgres-docker

-Switch SQLite3 and PostgressSQL with Docker
+Switch SQLite3 and PostgreSQL with Docker